FatsharkStudiosAB/stingray-vscode-debugger/readme.md

 -	If you launched the engine on Windows using the editor's Run Project feature, or by running a deployed project (with the `dev` configuration), the engine chooses a free port between `14000` and `14030` inclusive.
 This means that you might not have the same port number every time you run.
 To specify a pre-set port number when you launch the engine, you can use the `--port <number>` command-line parameter.

-	**Tip:** to specify a port when you use the editor's Run Project feature, add the `--port <number>` command-line parameter to the default `localhost` connection listed in the **Connections** panel of the Autodesk Interactive editor.
+	**Tip:** to specify a port when you use the editor's Run Project feature, add the `--port <number>` command-line parameter to the default `localhost` connection listed in the toolcenter.

 -	You can also connect to the instance engine that the editor runs internally.
 This can be useful in order to debug the Lua code in the `core/editor_slave` folder, which provides viewport behaviors for the editor.

 -	For engines running on most non-Windows platforms, use `14030`.
 For Xbox 360, use `4601`.